lopesivan/android-project-template/README.md

+Hello2! **FORK**
+I made some changes to the script, such as adding the shyml program.
+Now the script will read a yaml file to generate the build framework.

 Hello!

 I've made this little script that allow you to init, compile and run an Android Project.
 I tried to make it as simple as possible to allow you to understand and modify it easily.
 If you think there is a very important missing feature, don't hesitate to do a pull request on Github and I will answer quickly.